spree/spree-guides/content/integration/endpoints/rlm_integration.md

 ### Persist

 Stores the individual line items from a `shipment:ready` message.
 Each line is combined with all of the order header information, so that it can be stored in MongoDB until it is ready to be flushed.
-Lines are stored within the Endpoint so that they can be sent in batches.
+Lines are stored within the endpoint so that they can be sent in batches.

 #### Parameters